RakshyaKC/Just-do-it-client/README.md

 * User can enter their time availability.
 * User can play the video in the app itself.
 * User will get a random video from the manual database.
-*** User will not see the same video twice ....in a row(if the database is made manually)

 FUTURE FEATURES